 Master of Arts in Ancient Greek and Roman Studies

 Though rooted in the past, classics is a constantly evolving discipline.
 If you want to deepen your knowledge of the languages, literatures, art, archaeology, religion, philosophy and history of ancient Greece and ancient Rome, consider our exciting master of arts program.
-You may choose to enhance your studies by doing fieldwork or research in Italy, Israel or Crete—and you'll find that we offer generous funding to do so.
+You may choose to enhance your studies by doing fieldwork or research in Italy, Israel or Crete.

-In addition to financial aid, we offer merit-based teaching assistantships to help defray the cost of graduate study while giving you hands-on experience as an educator.
+In addition to financial aid, we offer merit-based course assistantships to give you hands-on experience as an educator.
 You'll be well prepared for a career in teaching in any number of disciplines, as well as for pursuit of a doctoral degree.